Make multiple languages available for your site's user interface

 Use MUI when you want to create sites, site collections, or Web pages in a language other than the default SharePoint 2010 language for your installation, or, if your site will have users who cannot work in the default language that you plan to use for the site.

 Make sure the language packs you need are installed

-The list of available languages from which users can select the display language of their user interface is generated by the language packs that are installed on the front-end Web servers of your server farm.
+The list of available languages from which users can select the display language of their user interface is generated by the language packs that are installed on the server computers for your organization’s SharePoint installation.

-Language packs must be installed by a server administrator—that is, someone who has the appropriate permission levels to download language packs onto your organization’s server computers.
+These language packs must be installed by a server farm administrator—that is, someone in your IT organization who has the appropriate permissions levels to download language packs onto your organization’s server computers.

-After you make a language available, a user who is logged on to the site can select an alternative language in which to display the site for his or her own personal use.
+After the language packs have been installed, you as a site collection owner, use the Language Settings page to make a language available.
+Then, a user who is logged on to the site can select an alternative language in which to display the site for his or her own personal use.